BarRaider/streamdeck-tools/README.md

 * [StreamDeck-Tools Template](https://github.com/BarRaider/streamdeck-tools/raw/master/utils/StreamDeck-Tools%20Template.vsix) for Visual Studio - Automatically creates a project with all the files needed to compile a plugin
 * [Profiles](https://barraider.com/profiles) Downloadable empty profiles for the XL (32-key), Classic (15-key), Mini (6-key) and Mobile devices at https://barraider.com/profiles

-### Version 2.9 is out!
+### Version 3.0 is out!
-- Updated plugin creation logic to support issue where Stream Deck sends multiple WillAppear messages in Multi-Actions
-- Updated API to support new State parameter in SetImageAsync/SetTitleAsync
+- Updated file handling in `Tools.AutoPopulateSettings` and `Tools.FilenameFromPayload` methods
-- Added FIPS-compliant support to SHA512 in Tools module.
-MD5 functions are now obsolete
+- Removed obsolete MD5 functions, use SHA512 functions instead
+- `Tools.CenterText` function now has optional out `textFitsImage` value to verify the text does not exceed the image width
+- New `Tools.FormatBytes` function converts bytes to human-readable value
-- New GraphicTools.WrapStringToFitImage() function will automatically wrap the text so it wil fit the key when using SetTitleAsync()
+- New `Graphics.GetFontSizeWhereTextFitsImage` function helps locate the best size for a text to fit an image on 1 line

-- Introduced `GraphicsUtils` class with a bunch of helper functions to manipulate the SD images
-- Added new `Tools.FormatNumber()` function converts 54265 to 54.27k
-- New ExtensionMethods for `Graphics` object: `DrawAndMeasureString` / `GetTextCenter`
 - Updated dependency packages to latest versions
-- Bug fix where SDConnection was not properly disposed.
+- Bug fix where FileNameProperty attribute

 ## Features
 - Sample plugin now included in this project on Github